 For the general program, claimant must have owned property for at least 1 year and occupied the home for the 12-month period immediately before the application date.
 For the low-income and low-income senior program, claimant must be a District resident living in owner-occupied house or condominium and have household Adjusted Gross Income (AGI) of less than $50,000 (aggregate income of all persons residing in household, excluding tenants).
 For the low-income senior program, claimant must be 65 years old or older; must own at least 50% of their house or condominium; and must have taken home equity conversion mortgage counseling as prescribed by the statute.
-For seniors 75 or older, who have owned the residence for at least 25 years and has less than $12,500 of household interest and dividend income, No further deferrals of real property tax shall be granted to a taxpayer when the aggregate amount of the deferred real property tax plus interest from previous tax years is equal to or greater than 25% of the assessed value of the real property for the tax year for which the deferral is requested.
+To qualify for the 0% interest deferral, you must meet criteria for the low-income senior program and be seniors 75 or older, owned your residence for at least 25 years, and have less than $12,500 of household interest and dividend income.
+No further deferrals of real property tax shall be granted to a taxpayer when the aggregate amount of the deferred real property tax plus interest from previous tax years is equal to or greater than 25% of the assessed value of the real property for the tax year for which the deferral is requested.

 Local Option in Adoption of Program

 Local government is unable to exercise an option